Fort Victoria, Isle of Wight: Fort Victoria

 Fort Victoria was built in the 1850s.
 It is a brick-built triangular fort with concrete gun-floors.
 It has two seaward batteries meeting at a right angle.
 It became a functioning part of the new batteries on the heights above.
 At the same time a pier was built to serve the fort.
 It effectively became a military barracks and storehouse until rearmed with more modern armament in the 1880s.
 During the First and Second World Wars the fort saw service as a landing point and for storage.
 Between the wars it saw little use with the royal engineers leaving in 1920.

 In the 1930s a proposal was made to run a car ferry between Fort Victoria and Keyhaven on the mainland.
-An act of parliament was obtained in 1936 but a lack of funds meant the proposal was abandoned in 1938.
+An act of Parliament was obtained, the Pier and Harbour Order (Keyhaven) Confirmation Act 1936 (26 Geo.
+5 & 1 Edw.
+8. c. lxxxi), but a lack of funds meant the proposal was abandoned in 1938.

 At the start of World War II the fort was used as a training battery for coastal gunners and it was equipped with torpedo tubes mounted on the pier.
 After the war it was used as a National Service training station.
 Its military use came to an end in 1962.

 What remains today is a fragment of the fort.
 The rear barracks blocks were demolished in 1969 to provide material for sea defences and Isle of Wight Council purchased what remained of the fort soon afterwards.
 The fort is now a Grade II Listed Building.